Editorial: The day life changed - Salisbury Post

 In response to this extraordinary attempt to dim that beacon, the United States will focus its military and counterintelligence powers on tracking down the extremists who were behind the attack and those who harbored and abetted them.
 It should be implacable in its determination to find those who orchestrated this murderous attack and bring them to justice.
 We also should exercise similar resolve in taking whatever security measures are necessary to guard our airports, business and financial centers and government complexes against future acts of terrorism.

-Beyond the officials response, there’s the outpouring of personal responses.
-Those were evident in the prayers for healing and peace being raised at churches here and across the nation, in the donors flocking to Red Cross offices to give blood for those injured in the attacks, and in the sense of solidarity and shared purpose that has always brought Americans together when confronted with a threat from without.
+Beyond the officials’ response, there’s the outpouring of personal responses.
+Those were evident in the prayers for healing and peace being raised at churches here and across the nation, in the donors flocking to Red Cross offices to give blood for those injured in the attacks, and in the sense of solidarity and shared purpose that has always brought Americans together when confronted with an outside threat.

 The personal response will be evident also on the streets of Salisbury this morning as, God willing, the sun rises again on a world where everything has changed — and nothing has changed.
 Let us find comfort and hope in its sultry warmth, and in the knowledge that the beliefs we hold dear are stronger than the evil that would destroy it.